mkotek/test/README.md

 ####Changing the Text Content
 Open index.html, the text content is nested within the following div ```<div class="wrapper">```.
 Modify the h1 tags within this div to meet your needs.
 The tag line is held by a span tag called ```<span class="tag-line">```.

-The style of the quote content is controlled within css/style-main.css.
-Look for the comment called ```Quote Content```.
+The style of the text content is controlled within ```css/style.css```.

 ####Changing the Video / Text Transitions
-The Video Storage Template leverages a jquery plugin called Bigvideo.js to fit-to-fill background video to websites.
+The Video Storage Template leverages a jquery plugin called Bigvideo.js to fit-to-fill videos to the background.
 The main controls and variables can be changed within
 ```js/bigvideo.js``` Detailed documentaion can be found on their github repo:
 https://github.com/dfcb/BigVideo.js